‘One Piece’ Chapter 908 Spoilers: Most Powerful Man In World Government Appears, Sabo To Rescue Kuma

 Meanwhile, the Five Elders are suspecting that King Cobra is planning to do something that could destroy the World Government.
 The Gorosei said that the Nefertari clan were one of the first 20 bloodlines considered as traitors.
 In the Flower Room, a mysterious man with the giant straw hat appeared.
 He started tearing the wanted posters of Monkey D. Luffy and Emperor Blackbeard and stabbed the pictures of Princess Shirahoshi and Princess Vivi.

-The Five Elders kneeled and called the mysterious man”Im-sama.”
-With how the Five Elders acted towards him, there is a high possibility that the mysterious man is the most powerful person in the World Government.
+The Five Elders kneeled and called the mysterious man “Im-sama.”
+With how the Five Elders acted toward him, there is a high possibility that the mysterious man is the most powerful person in the World Government.
 The Five Elderson asked “Im-sama” if there is a light he would like to be erased in the history.

 One Piece Chapter 908 will be coming out soon and expected to be available on Mangastream and other manga websites.